helicalAI/helical/docs/index.md

 Let’s build the most exciting AI-for-Bio community together!

 ## What's new?
+### New Larger Geneformer Models
+We have integrated the new Geneformer models which are larger and have been trained on more data.
+Find out which models have been integrated into the Geneformer suite in the [model card](./model_cards/geneformer.md).
+Check out the our notebook on drug perturbation prediction using different Geneformer scalings [here](./notebooks/Geneformer-Series-Comparison.ipynb).

 ### TranscriptFormer
-We have integrated [TranscriptFormer](https://github.com/czi-ai/transcriptformer) into our helical package and have made a model card for it in our [Transcriptformer model folder](helical/models/transcriptformer/README.md).
-If you would like to test the model, take a look at our [example notebook](examples/notebooks/Geneformer-vs-TranscriptFormer.ipynb)!
+We have integrated [TranscriptFormer](https://github.com/czi-ai/transcriptformer) into our helical package and have made a model card for it in our [Transcriptformer model folder](./model_cards/transcriptformer.md).
+If you would like to test the model, take a look at our [example notebook](./notebooks/Geneformer-vs-TranscriptFormer.ipynb)!

 ### 🧬 Introducing Helix-mRNA-v0: Unlocking new frontiers & use cases in mRNA therapy 🧬
 We’re thrilled to announce the release of our first-ever mRNA Bio Foundation Model, designed to: